HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ##### Observations

-- For 6000 concurrent users (WCM - 2400, DAM - 1800, P&P - 1800) and 6 JMeter subordinates, the core was scaled to 3 pods, and DAM, Persistence Node, Ring API, and HAProxy were scaled to 2 each.
+- For 6000 concurrent users (WCM - 2400, DAM - 1800, Pages and portlets - 1800) and 6 JMeter subordinates, the core was scaled to 3 pods, and DAM, Persistence Node, Ring API, and HAProxy were scaled to 2 each.

 - Horizontal Pod Autoscaling (HPA) was enabled for core, DAM, haproxy, and ringAPI Pods with thresholds of 50% for CPU utilization and 80% for memory utilization.
-HPA test run was executed successfully with no errors.
+HPA test run executed successfully with no errors.

 - Through HPA tests, it was observed that 4 pods of core, DAM, haproxy, and 3 pods of ringAPI must have a successful run for 6000 concurrent users.

--  With this setup, the test was executed for 10000 concurrent users.
+-  With this setup, the test was run for 10000 concurrent users.
 Test was executed successfully until 10000 concurrent ramp up.
 At a steady state of 10000 concurrent users, there are a few failures due to the ringAPI pod going down intermittently.
 RingAPI pods are then scaled to 4.

 - The test run was successful with 10000 concurrent users with 4 pods of core, DAM, haproxy, and ringAPI each.